willschipp/k8s-event-ai/example/llm/structure_prompt.md

 # prompt

 You are a Kubernetes expert.
 Describe the following error and provide solutions for how to resolve given the following deployment yaml.
+Output your response in a json object.

+You are a Kubernetes expert.
+Describe the following error and provide solutions for how to resolve given the following deployment yaml.
 For the description of the error, precede it with '##DESCRIPTION'.
 For any solution, precede each solution with '##SOLUTION' and deliminate each step with the expression '##STEP'.
 Any code samples or commands should start with '##CODE' and finish with '##ENDCODE'
 Error="0/3 nodes are available: persistentvolumeclaim "mongodb-pvc" not found. preemption: 0/3 nodes are available: 3 Preemption is not helpful for scheduling."
 Deployment="apiVersion: apps/v1